MirKml/web/readme.md

     $ find temp -type f | xargs chmod -c 664
     $ chown -Rc www-data:developers temp

-    # maybe .htaccess can be written for owner only,
+    # maybe .htaccess can be writtable for owner only,
-    # but maybe for developers to it's up to you
+    # but maybe for developers also, it's up to you
     $ find temp -name ".htaccess" | xargs chmod -c 644

     $ chmod -c 2775 log